kaempfer1/Galaga/README.md

 2. controller.h and controller.cpp reads the keyboard inputs (arrow keys, space bar, etc) for the player input
 3. ship.h and ship.cpp & enemy.h and enemy.cpp establish the player ship class and the enemy class
 4. renderer.h and renderer.cpp primarily handles the rendering of game graphics to the screen using the Simple DirectMedia Layer (SDL) development library
-5. The resources subfolder contains files for the original Galaga game sprites (GalagaSprites.png) and the True Type Font (emulogic.ttf) to simulate the original game text format.
+5. The resources subfolder contains files for the original Galaga game sprites (GalagaSprites.png), game sounds (*.wav), and a True Type Font (emulogic.ttf) to simulate the original game text format.

 ## Project Rubric Satisfaction
 This Galaga project addresses the following rubric points for the Udacity capstone project.